aubreyskinner/CIDM6395-Spring2025/Assignment1/README.md

 <b>Sources Consulted:</b> DataCamp Courses and RapidMiner Documentation

 ## Where I Am Weak
-Areas I need to improve:
+Areas I need to improve and strategies used to bridge the gaps:

-### Time Series Forecasting
+### 1. Time Series Forecasting

-### Advanced SQL
+### 2. Advanced SQL
-* Comfortable with basic SQL, but need to refine complex query-building
+Comfortable with basic SQL, but need to refine complex query-building

-### Python
+### 3. Python
 <b>Sources Consulted:</b> I have taken action towards gaining proficiency and completed the DataCamp course Finance Fundamentals in Python.
-A certificate can be viewed [here](currentcertificate.pdf)
+A certificate can be viewed [here.](currentcertificate.pdf)

-### Market Basket Analysis
+### 4. Market Basket Analysis

 ## What I Wish I Knew
-start typing here...
+These are skills I recognize as valuable, but have not yet fully developed:

+### 1. Cloud-Based Analytics
+* Azure
+* GCP

+### 2. A/B Testing
+* Randomization
+* Sample Sizing

+### 3. API in Python

 ## Summary Statement and Preparedness
-start typing here...
+Throughout my coursework and hands-on experience with various skills and tools, I have built a strong foundation in data analytics, model evaluation, predictive modeling, and dashboard development.
+RapidMiner, R, Tableau, and Power BI have helped shape my proficiency and allowed me to perform complex analyses.
+I have applied my skills in practical settings by working on projects that involved data cleaning, clustering, and feature selection.
+Through the utilization of academic research and online courses, I have continuously expanded my knowledge and refined my problem-solving approach.

 ## Why Data Analytics is Integratable with Other Areas
-start typing here...
+Data analytics has an interdisciplinary nature that allows it to be applied across different domains.
+It can transform raw data into actionable knowledge, making it essential for decision-making and planning.
+It can seamlessly integrate with emerging technologies, such as cloud computing, cyber security, and system development.

 ## How Data Analytics is Integratable with Other Areas
-start typing here...
+ It is a valuable tool for problem-solving; in finance, it can be used for risk assessment, and in supply chain management, it plays a key role in predicting demand.
+With advancements in machine learning, data analytics has become increasingly relevant in research, education, and healthcare settings.
+For example, large datasets can provide insights into disease outbreaks and human behavior.

 ## How Data Analytics is Integratable with My Prior Work
-start typing here...
+My experience in data analytics has allowed me to bridge the gap between insights and real-world applications.
+For instance, in my work with clustering models, I applied k-means and hierarchical clustering techniques to effectively manage datasets.
+In predictive modeling, I leveraged logistic regression and neural networks to create accurately forecasted outcomes.